eficode-academy/github-actions-katas/labs/setup.md

 ### Tasks

-- Fork this repository from the Github website into your own account.
+#### Creating a repository

+-  Go to Code tab of this repository and click `Use this template`
+-  Select your GitHub user as the owner and name the repository.
+Leave the repo public to have unlimited action minutes.

-> :bulb: **From now on _only_ use the forked repository.**
+> :bulb: **From now on _only_ use the your own repository.**

+#### Creating the workflow

-- From your fork, clone down that repository to your machine.
+- From your own repository, clone down that repository to your machine.
 - In your newly cloned down repository, make a folder called `.github` and inside that one, another folder called `workflows`.

 <details>